i2y/pydantic-rpc/README.md

 export PYDANTIC_RPC_SKIP_GENERATION=true
 ```

-When this variable is set to "true", PydanticRPC will load existing pre-generated modules rather than generating them on the fly.
+When this variable is set to "true", PydanticRPC will load existing pre-generated modules rather than generating theƒm on the fly.

-## 🪧 Setting Protobuf and Connecpy/gRPC generation directory
+## 🪧 Setting Protobuf and Connect RPC/gRPC generation directory
 By default your files will be generated in the current working directory where you ran the code from, but you can set a custom specific directory by setting the environment variable below:

 ```bash